Federation of the Greens: New coalitions

-In September 2010 the Greens launched a Ecologist Constituent Assembly.
+In September 2010 the Greens launched an Ecologist Constituent Assembly.
 In Bonelli's view the new political force would take inspiration both from the French Verts and the German Grünen and would be open to the contribution of movements and associations, notably including Beppe Grillo's Five Star Movement (M5S).
 Other than the Greens, participants of the new political force included, among others, Massimo Scalia (a former leading Green), Bruno Mellano (president of the Italian Radicals), movie maker Mario Monicelli, writer Dacia Maraini, geologist Mario Tozzi and comedian Giobbe Covatta.
 As a result, in November 2011 the Ecologists and Civic Networks (Ecologisti e Reti Civiche, ERC) coalition was officially launched, but it would be just a short-lived experiment.

 In 2012 Bonelli stood as candidate for mayor of Taranto, garnering 11.9% of the vote.

 In the 2013 general election the Greens were part of the Civil Revolution coalition, which obtained a mere 2.2% of the vote and no seats.
 In May the ERC was disbanded and in November, during a party congress, Luana Zanella was elected to serve as co-spokesperson along with Bonelli.

 The Greens contested the 2014 European Parliament election with Green Italia (GI), a green party established in 2013 and led by Monica Frassoni and Fabio Granata, within the joint list European Greens – Green Italia.
 The electoral list received 0.9% of the vote and did not return any MEPs.

 In January 2015 senator Bartolomeo Pepe, a former member of the M5S, joined the party, giving it parliamentary representation after seven years.
 In June another former senator of the M5S, Paola De Pin, joined the Greens and sat with senator Pepe within the Great Autonomies and Freedom group.
 Both Pepe and De Pin would soon leave the party.
 Another former M5S senator, Cristina De Pietro, would join the Greens in November 2016 and leave next year.

 In November 2015, during a party congress, Covatta was elected spokesperson, succeeding to Bonelli and Zanella.
 However, Covatta's role was soon transformed into that of a testimonial.
 In February 2017 the party appointed Bonelli and Fiorella Zabatta to serve as day-to-day coordinators and Zanella as international secretary.
 Later that year, the coordinators were three: Bonelli, Zanella and, representing the party's minority, Gianluca Carrabs.